GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: GAMA Framework

 Scaling to the complete \aieml array must satisfy two main constraints: (1) The first constraint, shown in Equation \ref{eqn:scaling_constraints_device}, ensures compatibility with the geometry of the VE2802 device.
 (2) The second constraint in Equation \ref{eqn:scaling_constraints_aie_plio} ensures the total PLIOs and \aieml[s] do not surpass available resources.

 \textbf{Kernel placement}: Scaling the design to the entire array by satisfying the constraints stated above leads to compilation failure due to PLIO routing congestion.
 This happens because the third AIE utilizes three distinct PLIOs (two read, one write), leading to congestion in the switch network's vertical lane when extended across all rows.
 To avoid this congestion, \gama uses a zigzag or skewed kernel placement strategy across the array, as shown in Figure \ref{fig:aie_array_scaling}.
 We skew the kernel placement by two since skewing by one also leads to congestion, and skewing by three reduces the AIE array utilization.
 The first two \aieml[s] in each alternate rows of \aieml[s] are not used.
-This pattern alternates the third AIE's location in each row, reducing the pressure of each vertical switch lane.
+The pattern alternates the third AIE's row position, easing vertical switch lane pressure.
 This placement successfully avoids congestion, leading to a scalable and compilable design.

 Note that this manual kernel placement and the custom buffer address placement from the previous subsection reduces the compiler's efforts, lowering the compilation time by 6x.